Smart Home & AI Devices Worth Buying

 A smart home device is worth your money when it does at least one of these things well: saves you time, reduces a recurring hassle, or pays for itself over time (think energy savings from a smart thermostat).
 Devices that just look impressive on a shelf aren’t worth the outlet space.

-In 2026, the best devices also integrate with AI assistants — meaning they can respond to natural language commands, learn your preferences, and slot into broader home automation routines.
+In 2026, the best devices also integrate with AI assistants — meaning they respond to natural language commands, learn your preferences, and slot into broader home automation routines.
+That “AI” label means something specific: the device uses machine learning to get better at its job over time, not just to follow pre-set rules.
 We’ve filtered this list with that standard in mind.

 Smart speakers are usually the first device people add to a smart home — and for good reason.
 They’re the control hub for everything else.
 In 2026, the best ones go beyond music playback and weather updates.